SwiftERM Hyper-personalisation for ecommerce email marketing

 These trends can be broadly grouped into three themes:

-2. “From platforms to ecosystems” is the adoption of a more agile and all-encompassing approach to thinking about how data and analytics integrates into the rest of the organisation.
+2. “From platforms to ecosystems” is the adoption of a more agile and all-encompassing approach to thinking about how data and analytics integrate into the rest of the organisation.

-3. “Don’t forget the humans” is the recognition that, although organisations are increasingly automated, data and analytics (especially AI) is better aligned with people rather than used as a substitute.
+3. “Don’t forget the humans” is the recognition that, although organisations are increasingly automated, data and analytics (especially AI) are better aligned with people rather than used as a substitute.

 Theme 1: “Think Like a Business”